pyastrx/pyastrx/docs/source/examples.rst

     //FunctionDef/body/Global:
         name: "Global keyword being used"
-        description: "Creates side effects that are hard to track"
+        description: "This can create annoying side effects"
         severity: "info"
         use_in_linter: false
         why: ""